A Cruise Day Guide to Freeport, Grand Bahama Island

 Dinner: Taino by the Sea – This oceanfront outdoor restaurant couldn’t exist anywhere but in the Bahamas — dishes include local specialties, such as coconut peas ’n rice and cracked conch, and Bahamian music plays in the background.

-Drinks: Port Lucaya Marketplace – The best time to check out this colorful cluster of huts is after dinner, when the bars open up and entertainers come out to perform in Count Basie Square.
-Grab a rum punch or a Kalik beer (brewed right on GBI) at Sparky’s, or dance to Bahamian music at Joker’s Wild.
+Drinks: Port Lucaya Marketplace – The best time to check out this colorful cluster of huts is after dinner when the bars open up and entertainers come out to perform in The Market Square.
+Grab a rum punch at Bahama Mamas!

 Tip: As you make your way through the city, stop at one of the little roadside shacks.
 They look like lemonade stands, but they sell conch salad to locals looking for the freshest conch.

 For Everyone: Junkanoo Beach Club – Of all the beaches in Freeport, Junkanoo is the easiest to get to from the cruise ships, yet it doesn’t get unbearably crowded.
 For just $5, you’ll get access to the white sandy beach, a beach chair, an umbrella, kayaks, and pedal boats.

 For Couples: Lucayan National Park – Freeport is known for its underwater caves, and Lucayan National Park is one of the few places that allows visitors to tour them.
 The 40-acre park is also home to thousands of pine trees, mangroves, and ferns, as well as dozens of rare flower species, including orchids.
 The park’s most dazzling attraction is Gold Rock Beach, a beautiful secluded strand ideal for a romantic sunset stroll.